google/oss-fuzz/docs/getting-started/new_project_guide.md

 homepage]({{ site.baseurl }}/furthur-reading/clusterfuzz#web-interface).

 `sanitizers` example: [boringssl](https://github.com/google/oss-fuzz/blob/master/projects/boringssl/project.yaml).

+### architectures (optional) {#architectures}
+The list of architectures to fuzz on.
+ClusterFuzz supports fuzzing on x86_64 (aka x64) by default.
+However you can also fuzz using AddressSanitizer and libFuzzer on i386 (aka x86, or 32 bit) by specifying "x86_64" and "i386" in "architectures".
+This is not enabled by default because many projects won't build for i386 without some modification to their OSS-Fuzz build process.

+By fuzzing on i386 you might find bugs that:
+* Only occur in architecture-specific source code (e.g. code that contains i386 assembly).
+* Exist in architecture-independent source code and which only affect i386 users.
+* Exist in architecture-independent source code and which affects users on other 32-bit platforms such as AArch32 (aka 32-bit ARM).

 ### help_url
 A link to a custom help URL that appears in bug reports instead of the default